 and others are respectfully requested to act as Agents for this paper, to whom we will forward specimen copies, free, when desired Premiums.
-As an inducement for persons to interest themselves to obtain subscribers for the Mercanttle Guide, we offer the following Premiums, and upon the receipt of the names and pay in advance, we will forward them, per express, or otherwise, if ordered, to the address of those entitled to them.
-For 300 subscribers, cash \$25 00 For 250 subscribers, we will give one splendid Fine Gold Watch, (warranted for time,) worth For 200, one elegant Fine Gold Locket, (1 glasses, worth For 150, one elegant Bracelet, (fine gold) worth 10 00 nounce to the Ladies of Stroudsburg, For 75, one Gold Pen and Gold Hol-For 100, one Gold Vest Chain, worth 8 00 der, handsomely engraved, worth 10 00 For 50, one do 6.00 5.00 ber of subscribers obtained in this way .--Such as would interest themselves for the Guide, can be WELL REWARDED, as our list of premiums above will show.
-Farmers To the Ladies traveling dentist.
-It matters not how much We would particularly appeal, knowing the experience a person may have, he is liable to efficiency of their services when energetichave some failures out of a number of cases, ally directed.
-By their co operation our t 25 and if the dentist lives at a distance, it is fre- subscription list would soon out number any quently put off until it is too late to save the paper published on this continent, and to tooth or teeth as it may be, otherwise the in- gain this we shall at all times strive to emconvenience and trouble of going so far .- body in the columns of the Guide something Hence the necessity of obtaining the services not only to please but instruct our female cf a det ntisnear home.
-All work warranted. patrons.
-Our subscription price being so low, there will be but little difficulty in their To Farmers, Mechanics, & Ma- procuring for us enough subscribers to obtain any of the Rich Premiums above descriped, and what lady would not desire a Specimen copies sent free, by addressing the Editor, post-paid.
-IF All communications should be addressed, post-paid, to "W. E. BLAKENEY, Editor and Publisher of the New-York Mercantile Guide, No. 183 Greenwich street."
-May 25, 1851 -2m Weel Carding and Cloth Bressing.
-The subscriber would respectfully inform the public that he has enlarged and improved the old stand at Bushkill, Pike county, Pa., where he will attend without delay to all orders from his customers.
-Country Carding and Cloth dressing, promptly attended to.
-Also, Manufacturing Cloths, of all descriptions which may be (double width;) Flannels, &c., furnished to Wool Carded for 4 cents per pound cash, and if it is charged 5 cents will be exacted.
-Prices for Manufacturing, are: Invis. green, bottle green, and blue black, per yard Browns, blacks and snuffs, per yard 1.00 Satinets, (mixtures, and Tweeds, per yd.
-40 621Blankets, (double width,) 311 Flannel, white, Dressing Cloth.
-Cents.
-Fulling, shearing and pressing do 120 Fulling and pressing Scouring and napping WOMEN'S WEAR.
-Penn Medical University of Philadelphia.
-Madder and scarlet red 20 124 per lb.
-Madder and scarlet 25 Greens, all shades MATTHEW PROCTOR.
+As an inducement for persons to interest accounts of the late firm are in the hands of themselves to obtain subscribers for the Mercanttle Guide, we offer the following Premiums, and upon the receipt of the names and pay in advance, we will forward them, per express, or otherwise, if ordered, to the ad- 825 00 splendid Fine Gold Watch, (warranted for time.) worth For 200, one elegant Fine Gold Locket, (4 glasses, worth 15.00 For 150, one elegant Bracelet, (fine gold) worth 10 00 For 100, one Gold Vest Chain, worth 8 no 6.00 5 00 her of Subscribers obtained in this way .-Such as would interest themselves for the Guide, can be WELL REWARDED, as our list of premiums above will show.
+Has permanently located him- Who would desire an excellent Family News To the Ludies quently put off until it is too late to save the paper published on this comment, and to tooth or teeth as it may be, otherwise the in- gain this we shall at all times strive to emconvenience and trouble of going so far .- body in the columns of the Guide something Hence the necessity of obtaining the services not only to please but instruct our female low, there will be but little difficulty in their tain any of the Rich Premiums above described, and what lady would not desire a The subscribers offer for sale one of the handsome Gold Watch, Locket, Bracelet, the Editor, post-paid.
+II All communications should be addressed, post-paid, to "W. E. BLAKENEY, Editor and Publisher of the New-York Mercantile Guide, No. 183 Greenwich street."
+May 25, 1854 - 2m Wool Carding and Cloth Dressing.
+The subscriber would respectfully inform the public that he has enlarged and improved the old stand at Bushkill, Pike county, Pa., where he will attend without delay to all or-Country Carding and Cloth dressing, Wool Carded for 4 cents per pound cash, and if it is charged 5 cents will be exacted.
+Prices for Manufacturing, are: Breadcloths (double width,) Indigo blue, per yard Invis. green, bottle green, and blue black, per yard 1 17 Browns, blacks and snuffs, per yard Satinets, (mixtures, and Tweeds, per yd.
+40) Blankets, (double width,) 624 Flannel, white, Dressing Cloth.
+MEN'S WEAR.
+Invisible and bottle green, Window Sash, painted and glazed, of all Snuffs, browns, blacks, and drabs do C. U. WARNICK. | Fulling, shearing and pressing do Fuling and pressing Scouring and napping Indigo blue 15 124 25 per lb.
+Madder and scarlet 25 Greens, all shades Wool left at Pinchot's, Laforge's or MATTHEW PROCTOR.

-1. H. WALLTON.
-ATTORNEY AT LAW.

-Has removed his office to his dweling house, first door below the office of the " Jeffersonian Office," and directly opposite S. J. Hollin head's hotel, Elizabeth 31 ges; 1000 gross screws, assorted; tenant and hand saws; nails; assorted grind stones; ro-Broadcloths (double width,) Indigo blue, per a full assortment, for sale at Burkes Indigo blue, Invisible and bottle green, Philadelphia P.O.
-Stroudsburg, Dec.
-19, 1850.
+J. H. WALLTON, ATTORNEY AT LAW, Has removed his office to his dwelinghouse, first door below the office of the site S. J. Hollinshead's hotel, Elizabeth Philadelphia P.O.
+Strond burg, Dec 19, 1850.